ghostery/local-sheriff/README.md

 ## Motivation:
  ![cover image](docs/images/image-tracking.jpeg)

-It has become a norm for websites to load enormous amounts of third-party resources on their webpages.
-While the websites have genuine use cases like analytics, measure app performance, audience measurements, goal conversions, content recommendation, social sharing , CDNs etc.
+It has become the norm for websites to load enormous amounts of third-party resources on their webpages.
+Websites have genuine use cases like analytics, measure app performance, audience measurements, goal conversions, content recommendation, social sharing , CDNs etc.

 But the way these third-parties are implemented & used by websites they are often not privacy proof.
 Sensitive user information like passwords, email-ids, name, order IDs, date-of-birth and other PII is leaked in abundance to whole bunch of third-parties.